simplygeekuk/Ansible-VMware/roles/vmware_deploy_ova/README.md

 ### The following mandatory variables need to be set in roles that use this role:

-  A key:value for the network property.
+  A key:value pair for the network property.
   ```
   ova_networks:
     "key":"value"